lukfd/supabase-traefik/README.md

-# Supabase Docker with Traefik
+# Supabase Docker with Traefik - by LUKFD

 Note: this setup is unofficial.
 It is supported by the Supabase community only.